 See The material wellbeing of New Zealand households: trends and relativities using non-income measures, with international comparisons, Bryan Perry (Ministry of Social Development) 2016, accessible here, at page 19.

 Pensions at a Glance 2015, OECD (accessible here) at page 181.
-Of 34 OECD countries, the net cost of NZS is 7th lowest.
+Of 34 OECD countries, the net cost of NZS is 7thlowest.
 However, that ignores compulsory ‘private’ schemes and also the cost of tax breaks for private provision.
-Australia, for example, spends about two-thirds as much on tax breaks for retirement saving as it does on the Age Pension itself (2016 Tax Expenditures Statement, Australian Government, accessible here).
+Australia, for example, spends about 80% as much on tax breaks for retirement saving as it does on the Age Pension itself (Tax Expenditures Statement 2017, Australian Government, accessible here).
 The cost of concessions in 2017 was $A38.2 bn or 2.2% of GDP; the cost of the Age Pension in 2017 was 2.7% of GDP.

 A 2015 Treasury review suggests that, even with growing KiwiSaver balances, total ‘managed fund’ assets owned by New Zealand households (life insurance, other superannuation, managed funds and KiwiSaver), measured as a percentage of GDP, had by May 2014 only just returned to levels seen in November 2006, before KiwiSaver started.
 Growing KiwiSaver balances had, over the eight years measured, displaced falling levels of ‘managed funds’, other superannuation and life insurance – see Review of the KiwiSaver Fund Manager Market Dynamics and Allocation of Assets, Andreas Heuser and others (2015) here at page 11.
 As the report notes (page 15), “The evidence also suggests that the effect of KiwiSaver on increasing net wealth is poor.”